 register to vote at least 15 days before the election.
 Start by reviewing the Pennsylvania

 How do I vote by Absentee Ballot?

-As a student, you can vote using an absentee ballot that you get by mail.
+As a student, absent from your voting municipality on election day, you can vote using an absentee ballot that you get by mail.

-When you get the ballot in the mail, mark it and send it back to your County Election Office.
+When you get the ballot in the mail, mark it and return it to your

 What do I need to know about voting at a Polling Place?

 If you are a new voter in Pennsylvania, or registering for the first time at a new address, we have information to help you get ready to vote: